syunkitada-archive/fabkit/README.md

 # Fabkit

-Fabkit is fabfile for fabric.
+Fabkit (fabric kit) is deploy-management kit, and this is fabfile of fabric.
-This is deploy-management kit based on fabric
+Fabkit management node, fabscript, and provide library for setup.

 Want to learn more?
 [See the wiki](https://github.com/syunkitada/chefric/wiki)